K-dash/python-proto-importer/README.md

 ## License

 Apache-2.0.
-This project is an independent Rust re-implementation inspired by the behavior of existing OSS tools (e.g., Protoletariat, fix-protobuf-imports).
-Please see LICENSE for details.
+See LICENSE for details.